TomasHubelbauer/markright/readme.md

 are not too pressing, as MarkRight should be useful even before these are solved (if they ever are).

+## Limitations

+MarkRight places several limitations on the MarkDown being used as well as the names of the files being generated:

+- MarkRight syntax might conflict with info text not inteded for MarkRight

+  This is extremely unlikely due to the specific MarkRight syntax but possible.

+- MarkRight reserves `?` and `+` and the end of file names for special actions

+  These symbols are used to indicate file content check and file content append, but on some systems these symbols might be valid file name symbols and MR will not allow placing them into the file name.

+- MarkRight can not output `` ` `` into a file name as backticks are disallowed in MarkDown fenced code block info text

+- MarkRight does not support newlines other than `\n` (so, not `\r\n`), we may support these in the future, but as of now it has not been a priority

 ## Example

 For a full example, see the `test` directory, which contains `readme.md` which